calaldees/teachingWorkshops/teacherEducation/literacy.md

 An Ofsted inspector has asked you "What strategies do you have in place to integrate _literacy_ into our classroom practice?"

-In breakout groups consider strategies that you might be able to use (15min):
+In groups consider strategies that you might be able to use (15min):

 Think about:
-* Assessment?
 * How we present topics?
 * How we create resources?
-* How we setup our environment?
+* How we setup our environment/room?

-Notes in your Google doc group space.

-Elect a spokesperson to report back (10min).
+* Assessment?

 ### Other references